 Procedures mandate the inmate victims of sexual abuse receive immediate access to medical and mental health services.
 Interviews with staff and inmates confirm inmate victims of sexual abuse receive timely, unimpeded access to emergency medical treatment and crisis intervention services from medical and mental health staff.
 Centurion Medical Services provides this service.
 If alleged sexual abuse occurred within 72 hours, security escorts the victim to medical department for medical staff to assess and stabilize while awaiting SART team arrival for a forensic exam.
-Inmates receive information and timely access to contraception and to sexually transmitted infection prophylaxis.
+Inmates receive information and timely access to sexually transmitted infection prophylaxis.
 There is no cost for forensic exams or treatment to the inmate.
-There has been one inmate see by the SART team during the previous twelve months.
+There were no SART exams during the previous twelve months.